Skip to contents

 Getting Started

-The function visstat() accepts input in two ways:
+The function visstat() accepts input in three ways:

 visstat(x, y)